DIAGNijmegen/git-novice/_episodes/04-changes.md

 After reviewing our change, it's time to commit it:

 ~~~
-$ git commit -m "Add concerns about effects of Mars' moons on Wolfman"
+$ git commit -m "Add concerns about effects of Mars' moons on Alice"
 $ git status
 ~~~
 {: .bash}